-He ran more than 30 Dirt Late Model races in 2007, earning three wins, including the All Star Challenge at the Dirt Track at Lowe’s Motor Speedway.
-He finished sixth in his first asphalt Late Model late that year in preparation for a full season of the NASCAR Camping World East Series in 2008.
+He ran more than 30 Dirt Late Model races in 2007, earning three wins, including the All Star Challenge at the Dirt Track at Charlotte Motor Speedway.
+He finished sixth in his first asphalt Late Model late that year in preparation for a full season of the NASCAR K&N Pro Series East Series in 2008.

 The grandson of Richard Childress went on to earn Rookie of the Year honors and finished second in the final point standings on the strength of one win and 10 top-10 finishes.

-In 2008, he made his NASCAR Nationwide Series debut at Richmond International Raceway in September and, in October in just his second series race, earned a fourth-place finish at Memphis Motorsports Park.
+In 2008, he made his NASCAR Xfinity Series debut at Richmond International Raceway in September and, in October in just his second series race, earned a fourth-place finish at Memphis Motorsports Park.

-In 2011, Dillon became the youngest driver (21 years old) to win the NASCAR Camping World Truck Series championship.
+In 2011, Dillon won the NASCAR Gander Outdoors Truck Series championship at the age of 21.
 His season consisted of 10 top fives and 16 top-10 finishes, including wins at Nashville Superspeedway and Chicagoland Speedway.

 Dillon also made his Cup Series debut in 2011, finishing 26th in October at Kansas Speedway.

-In 2012, Dillon moved to the Nationwide (now XFinity) Series where he won Sunoco Rookie of the Year honors and challenged for the championship before finishing third – behind Ricky Stenhouse Jr. and Elliott Sadler.
+In 2012, Dillon moved to the Xfinity Series where he won Rookie of the Year honors and challenged for the championship before finishing third – behind Ricky Stenhouse Jr. and Elliott Sadler.

 Dillon had 16 top-five finishes in 33 starts, winning both races at Kentucky Speedway.
 He also won three poles, two in Kentucky and the other at Michigan International Speedway.